nguyenhuuduy6592/defituna-pnl/improvements/background-fetching-plan.md

 - **Action:** Integrate with Service Worker
 - **Implementation Details:**
   - **New Logic:**
-    - Register periodic sync on mount
+    - Register the timer on mount to fetch data at the specified interval and if auto refresh is enabled.
     - Sync interval = current refresh interval
-    - Add `useEffect` cleanup to unregister
+    - Add `useEffect` cleanup to clear the timer when the component unmounts.
   - **Error Handling:**
     - Service Worker: Logs technical details for debugging.
     - UI: Shows user-friendly alerts for sync failures or issues.